Ed Troyer

-Ed Troyer was an American law enforcement officer who was the sheriff of Pierce County in the U.S. state of Washington.
+Ed Troyer is a former American law enforcement officer who was the sheriff of Pierce County in the U.S. state of Washington.

 Career

 Troyer has served with the Pierce County Sheriff's Department since 1985.
 His previous assignments include patrol deputy in Lakewood, University Place, and the Peninsula Detachment.
 He held many special assignments as part of the Community Support Team, Crime Stoppers, Burglary Reduction Team, and the FBI Gang Task Force, where he received special commissions from the DEA and FBI.

 Troyer is especially well known for the time spent as a prominent public information officer, a position he held from 1999 to 2020.
 He often appeared on local newscasts to comment on investigations, notably regarding Gary Ridgway.

 Troyer has been decorated with a Medal of Merit five times in his career in addition to a Lifesaving Award, two Patrol Impact Awards, and an Excellence in Traffic Safety Award from the Washington Traffic Safety Commission.

 At the time of his election, Troyer was the executive director at Crime Stoppers, a member of the TAPCO Credit Union Board of Directors, and a commissioner with the Washington State Gambling Commission.

 On July 15, 2021, Troyer signed an open letter penned by the Washington State Sheriff's Association affirming his support for the Second Amendment.